-InteliMet Advantage 5Weather Station
+InteliMet Advantage 6 Weather Station

-The InteliMet Advantage 5 is a complete ETp (Evapotranspiration) weather station which included the DynaLog200 data logger and the MaxiMet 500 compact weather station kit.
+The InteliMet Advantage 6 is a complete ETp (Evapotranspiration) weather station which included the DynaLog200 data logger and the MaxiMet 600 compact weather station kit, which includes an optical rainfall sensor.
+This rain sensor has no moving parts, so needs very little maintenance.
 The system comes with all software for programming, data collection, and calculation of ETp.
 A battery and solar panel, grounding kit, and lightning rod kit are also included.
-The InteliMet 5 is low-cost weather station ideal for research, commercial, or agricultural applications.
-The system comes ready to mount on a 2" rigid pipe, or tripod.
+The InteliMet 6 is low-cost, research grade, weather station ideal for research, commercial, or agricultural applications.
+Comes ready to mount on a 2" rigid pipe, or tripod.